 Your credit score might affect your closing costs if you purchase discount points.
 Discount points are a way for you to buy a lower rate on your FHA loan.
 If your credit score results in a higher rate, you may decide to buy discount points to lower it.
 Sometimes you can finance the costs of discount points into your loan amount.
 Other times you may be required to pay for them at closing.

 Applying for an FHA loan with bad credit

 If you want to apply for an FHA home loan but are concerned about your credit score, here are things you can do to prepare for the application.

 - Check your credit report and credit score.
-Your credit report includes how much debt you have from things like auto loans and credit cards.
-Before you apply for an FHA loan, check your credit report as well as the balances on your other debts.
+Your credit report includes your total debt, including auto loans and credit cards.
+Before you apply for an FHA loan, check your credit report and the balances on your other debts.
 Try to pay these debts down if you can.
 Payment history is another important part of your credit score.
-Making regular, on time payments for loans and credit card bills can help lenders look more favorably on your mortgage application.
+Making regular, on-time payments for loans and credit card bills can help lenders look more favorably on your mortgage application.

 - Put together a budget.
 When you are buying a home, it's important to make a budget to help you decide how much home you can afford.
-You'll want to be confident you can afford your monthly mortgage payment as well as the other bills you need to pay.
-Your monthly mortgage payments include interest, principal, homeowner's insurance, property taxes, and mortgage insurance premiums when you have an FHA loan.
+You'll want to be confident you can afford your monthly mortgage payment and all your other bills.
+Your monthly mortgage payments include interest, principal, homeowners insurance, property taxes, and mortgage insurance premiums when you have an FHA loan.
 Use our mortgage affordability calculator to help you estimate how much home you can afford.

 - Plan for a down payment.
 One FHA loan benefit is the low down payment requirement.
 You can increase your chances of having your loan application approved by making a larger down payment on your FHA loan, however.
 Plus, making a larger down payment will save on interest payments, because you will borrow less money to buy your home.